-Live-cut Christmas trees will soon be for sale.
-Many environmentally aware families are not sure whether it is more responsible to purchase a live-cut tree or an artificial tree that can be reused.
+uring the holiday season, many environmentally aware families are not sure whether it is more responsible to purchase a live-cut Christmas tree or an artificial one that can be reused.
 There is concern that live-cut trees are wasteful—used for a short time and then discarded.

 The National Arbor Day Foundation, however, makes a strong case for using and enjoying live-cut conifers as Christmas trees.